PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/SpriteArcadeMenu.png
 	:alt: Set Arcade physics body to sprite.

 When you add a body to a sprite, a new section ``Arcade`` is added to the Property Grid.
 This section contains many properties related to the Arcade physics body of the sprite and can be edited.
-In addition you can visually edit the size and offset of the body, just right click on the sprite and select ``Sprite → Arcade → Edit Body`` or press the ``B`` key.
+In addition, you can visually edit the size and offset of the body, just right click on the sprite and select ``Sprite → Arcade → Edit Body`` or press the ``B`` key.

 .. image:: images/EditArcadeBody.png
 	:alt: Edit Arcade body size and offset.